 Our approach, throughout this project, has been staged implementation which allows a small staff to successfully manage this ambitious project.
 Salmon fisheries are more diverse and seasonal than groundfish and crab fisheries.
 ADF&G will always support conventional, paper-based reporting for smaller buyers and processors.
 In November 2015, ADF&G adopted a regulation to require larger seafood processors to use the tLandings application for all tendered salmon.
 All tendered groundfish must be reported using the tLandings application, as well.
-During the 2017 salmon season, 95.4% percent of all salmon landings were submitted electronically.
-Implementation of statewide electronic reporting of shellfish and herring fisheries will be addressed in 2018.
+During the 2018 salmon season, 82.3% percent of all salmon landings were submitted electronically.